 - 44. Degrees are awarded by the University or the School in accordance with the relevant regulations. - 45.
-To be eligible for an award a candidate must have satisfied the requirements of all applicable Regulations and must have completed and attempted every element of the assessment for courses to the value of twelve course units or, for second year direct entry students, courses to the value of eight course units except where and to the extent that the special provisions under Regulation 52 apply. - 46.
+To be eligible for an award a candidate must have satisfied the requirements of all applicable Regulations and must have completed and attempted every element of the assessment for courses to the value of twelve course units or, for second year direct entry students, courses to the value of eight course units except where and to the extent that the special provisions under Regulation 52 apply.
+Course LSE100 does not count for the purpose of classification.
+A candidate must have completed the requisite number of courses from his/her programme regulations. - 46.
 The classification of results will accord with the scheme of classification approved by the School for that programme.
 In the case of second year direct entry students, the classification of results will not take into account the candidate's performance during previous studies at another institution. - 47.
 A candidate awarded a degree will be awarded First Class Honours, Second Class Honours (Upper Division), Second Class Honours (Lower Division), Third Class Honours or, in the case of a candidate who does not quality for Honours, a Pass Degree.